ghostFaceKillah/mini-self-driving-car/README.md

 - [ ] more civilised way to turn off RPI
 - [ ] how to make breadboard host for L293 chip more resistant:
     - [ ] perhaps figure out how to make your own PCB?
+          PCBs can be ordered in low quantities from [OSHPark](https://oshpark.com/)
 - [ ] Implement steering capture from one computer to another

 When the above are done,